 Keep your Chimney Flush and Straight

-Installing the Trimstones
+Install the Trimstones

-Placing the Trim Stones
+Place the Trim Stones

 Placing the trim stones may be the easiest step you complete in your entire fireplace build.
 There are only eight square trim pieces to install.
 Take your time to make them straight.
 First, keep the edges square with your fireplace.
 Then, use the finger trick to ensure all the blocks overhang the chimney below the same distance.
-If you have some wiggle in your chimney, you can finish your build off with a square straight cap to hide any imperfections.
+If you have some wiggle in your chimney, you can finish your build with a square straight cap to hide imperfections.
 Be careful not to glue too close to the edge of the blocks.
 You don’t want to see any excess smeared glue on the bottom of the caps when viewed from below.

 **PRO TOP** Trim stones are viewed from the bottom, looking up.
 Be sure to place the best-looking sides facing down.
 Also, only the outside corners of four blocks are shown.
 Place your four favorite corners at the corners of your chimney.
 Moreover, you can hide any over-tumbled corners or edges toward the center opening.
 The spark arrestor will cover them, and nobody will ever see them.